 About Gigrin Farm

 Gigrin Farm, famous for its Red Kite Feeding, attracts visitors from around the world.
 Located half a mile from Rhayader, hundreds of Red Kites feed here every day.
-It’s a breath-taking spectacle and is the best place in the UK to see and photograph 100s' of wild Red Kites (including rare Leucistic Red Kites).
+It’s a breath-taking spectacle and is the best place in the UK to see and photograph wild Red Kites (including rare Leucistic Red Kites).

 Founder, Eithel Powell